Patron saint: In Islam

 Although Islam has no codified doctrine of patronage on the part of saints, it has nevertheless been an important part of both Sunni and Shia Islamic traditions that particularly important classical saints have served as the heavenly advocates for specific Muslim empires, nations, cities, towns, and villages.
 Martin Lings wrote: "There is scarcely a region in the empire of Islam which has not a Sufi for its Patron Saint."
 As the veneration accorded saints often develops purely organically in Islamic climates, in a manner different from Catholic and Eastern Orthodox Christianity, "patron saints" are often recognized through popular acclaim rather than through official declaration.
 Traditionally, it has been understood that the patron saint of a particular place prays for that place's wellbeing and for the health and happiness of all who live therein.

 However, the Wahhabi and Salafi movements have latterly attacked the veneration of saints (as patron or otherwise), which they claim are a form of idolatry or shirk.
 More mainstream Sunni clerics have critiqued this argument since Wahhabism first emerged in the 18th century.

-Still though, the veneration of saints in the Sunni World is as high as ever.
+In Druze faith

+Elijah and Jethro (Shuaib) are considered patron saints of the Druze people.
+In the Old Testament, Jethro was Moses' father-in-law, a Kenite shepherd and priest of Midian.
+Muslim scholars and the Druze identify Jethro with the prophet Shuaib, also said to come from Midian.
+Shuaib or Jethro of Midian is considered an ancestor of the Druze who revere him as their spiritual founder and chief prophet.

+Druze identify Elijah as "al-Khidr".
+Druze, like some Christians, believe that the Prophet Elijah came back as Saint John the Baptist, since they believe in reincarnation and the transmigration of the soul, Druze believe that El Khidr and Saint John the Baptist are one and the same; along with Saint George.

+Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
+Thus, in all the villages inhabited by Druzes and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
+According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and the Prophet Elijah because he competed with the pagan priests of Baal and won over them.
+In both cases the explanations provided by Christians is that Druzes were attracted to warrior saints that resemble their own militarized society.

-In Hinduism
+In Eastern religions

 In Hinduism, certain sects may devote themselves to the veneration of a saint, such as the Balmiki sect that reveres Valmiki.

+Buddhism also includes the idea of protector deities, which are called "Dharma protectors" (Dharmapala).